HHL Algorithm

 Define Hamiltonian

-The unitary operator is essential for Quantum Phase Estimation (QPE) function code block and can be constructed directly from the Hamiltonian, representing given problem, defined by matrix \(A\).
+We next represent the Hamiltonian into the Pauli operators.
+This will allow evaluating \(U=e^{i 2 \pi A}\), which is utilized in the Quantum Phase Estimation (QPE) stage and consequently, in the associated classiq function code block.
 Having the matrix or the Hamiltonian defined, the unitary operator can be created with the qpe_flexible function by passing in the unitary_with_power argument a callable function that applies a unitary operation raised to a given power.

-The built-in function matrix_to_hamiltonian encodes the matrix \(A\) into a sum of Pauli strings, which then allows to encode the unitary matrix \(U=e^{iA}\) with a product formula (Suzuki-Trotter).
+The built-in function matrix_to_pauli_operator encodes the matrix \(A\) into a sum of Pauli strings, which then allows to encode the unitary matrix \(U\) with a product formula (Suzuki-Trotter).
+This is a classical pre-processing that can be achieved by various decomposition methods, for example, you can compare with method described in [2].
 The number of qubits is stored in the variable n.
-This is a classical pre-processing that can be done with different methods of decomposition, for example you can compare with method described in [2].

 from classiq import *